gumaerc-testorg/6.002-spring-2007/content/pages/lecture-notes.md

   youtube_id: null
 ---

 This section contains lecture notes from the Fall 2000 version of the course.
-These notes can also be found in the [Video Lectures]({{< baseurl >}}/pages/video-lectures) section, under the Related Resources tab for each video.
+These notes can also be found in the {{% resource_link "9b4a2ba7-a556-b234-8b0c-3f1bdd4fa8ab" "Video Lectures" %}} section, under the Related Resources tab for each video.
 Demonstration handouts can be found there as well.

 Notes for Lecture 24 are not available.